Welcome to Phenix City, Alabama

 Education/Training

-High School Diploma/GED or equivalent training
+High School Diploma/GED or equivalent training and experience

 Experience